RPW to Erskine letter 7/15/65

 Dear Albert:

 Thanks for your brief communications.
 And the children are enjoying the books – in between swimming, riding, fishing, camping, and carpentering.
-I gather, from the fact that you make no reference tp (to) the contrary, that things go well with you all.
+I gather, from the fact that you make no reference tp the contrary, that things go well with you all.
 Here we make out happily enough.
-Eleanor hasn’t managee (managed) to get to work, but I have had a burst, having finished up a long poem I have been tinkering with for more than a year.
+Eleanor hasn’t managee to get to work, but I have had a burst, having finished up a long poem I have been tinkering with for more than a year.
 I enclosed a bad carbon, not for you to read now – it needs more work – but as an anchor, etc.

 I have had some very fine letters of comment about WHO SPEAKS.
 I enclose a copy of one from Niebuhr.
 This comes out of the blue – not as the result of a personal copy.
 I see that Albert Murray’s piece got into the New Leader.